husseinaluie/FlowSieve/Documentation/HELMHOLTZ.md

 This is done using a sparse least-squares solver using the ALGLIB library.

 The main variables controlling the convergence are the maximum number of iterations and the target relative tolerance.
-If the maximum number of iterations are reach, or if the error goes below the tolerance, the solver halts and outputs the computed terms.
+If the maximum number of iterations is reached, or if the error goes below the tolerance, the solver halts and outputs the computed terms.

 ## Decomposing High Resolution Velocities {#helmholtz1-1}